OmahaCentralAPCSA/ReadingFiles/README.md

     ...

     ```
-    Your program should then print out the season record.
+    Your program should print W or L and the Game number..
+At the end of the program, you should then print out the season record
     ```
+    Game 1: Win
+    Game 2: Win
+    Game 3: Win
+    ...
+    Game 10: Loss

     Season Record: 10 - 4
     ```